lamps-wg/dilithium-certificates/draft-ietf-lamps-dilithium-certificates.md

 generator (RBG).
 When randomized, ML-DSA is easier to harden against fault and hardware side-channel attacks.

-A security property also associated with digital signatures is non-repudiation.
-Non-repudiation refers to the assurance that the owner of a signature key pair that was capable of generating an existing signature corresponding to certain data cannot convincingly deny having signed the data, unless its private key was compromised.
+A security property that is also associated with digital signatures is non-repudiation.
+Non-repudiation refers to the assurance that the owner of a signature keypair that was capable of generating an existing signature corresponding to certain data cannot convincingly deny having signed the data, unless its private key was compromised.
-The digital signature scheme ML-DSA possess three security properties beyond unforgeability, that are associated with non-repudiation.
+The digital signature scheme ML-DSA possesses three security properties beyond unforgeability, that are associated with non-repudiation.
 These are exclusive ownership, message-bound signatures, and non-resignability.
 These properties are based